jschaeke/qbusMQTT/README.md

 A Qbus EQOweb to MQTT bridge

 # Purpose
 This perl script acts a bridge between an MQTT broker and a Qbus home automation system (Eqoweb).
-By doing so, Qbus can be integrated into home automation software solutions such as Domogik, OpenHab, Domoticz,...
+By doing so, Qbus can be integrated into home automation software solutions such as Domogik, OpenHab or Domoticz.
+Or with Node-RED logic can be programmed with flows and other online services can be wired such as IFTTT, PushOver, Alexa.

 # Documentation
-None so far
+None so far, just this readme.

 # Current state
 This code has not been thoroughly tested yet, it needs cleaning such as removal of print statements.